What not to hire?

-For a motorcycle, you do not need a driving license, only your passport and sometimes proof of which hotel you
+For a motorcycle, you do not need a driving license, only your passport and sometimes proof of which hotel you are staying at.

 A car is the same as a motorcycle but you must have a driving license.
 Often at the point of hire you won't be asked for it but if you don't have a full license do not hire a car or you will be committing an offence just like anywhere else.

 Most of the motorcycle hire is provided by small private businesses that are not regulated.
 All of the holiday destinations have them and they are easy to find.
 If you see a bike that takes your fancy do check it over before hiring it.
 If you take one away and it proves to have a fault, take it straight back and change it.

 The common faults seem to be tyre treads and pressures, lights, indicators, and brakes.
 These machines are not serviced, Thai's fix things when they are broke and even then it can mean a piece of string and some tape.

 If you scratch it, dent it, fall off it or even if you take it back and tell them it has a fault, you will lose your deposit.

 I once had a bike on hire until 11.00am, I told the guy I would return it at 7.00am because I had a flight to catch.
 I didn't get there until 8.00am and had to negotiate the return of my deposit because I was, according to him and regardless of my printed agreement, late.

 If you're going to Pattaya you will find rows of bikes along Beach Road all of which are for hire.
 Ask how much first (see language section for how to ask though almost everyone in Pattaya speaks a little English) and whatever they say, offer about two thirds and if it is quiet season, offer them half.

 I was once told the rediculous price of 450Baht for 24 hours.
 We eventually agreed on 300Baht for two days.